 So, you’ve done all the legwork, found a rental property you love, and submitted your rental application and all the necessary supporting documents.
 Now comes the waiting game.

-“How long should it take to have a rental application approved or processed?
-When is an acceptable time to follow-up on the property?”
+But how long should it take for the rental application to be approved or processed?
+And when is it acceptable to follow up on the property?

 Rental application FAQs

 Q: What can I do to improve my rental application?
-Being organised is the best way to improve your chance of application success.
-Ensure you have all the necessary documents and identification to accompany your application.
-Remember to provide plenty of contact numbers/emails for the references you include.
+Being organised is critical to increasing your chances of success with your rental application.
+Gather all the required documents and identification to submit your application.
+Don’t forget to include multiple contact numbers and emails for the references you provide.

 Q: What can I do to improve my chances of success?
-Most agents/landlords will look for evidence of good rental history.
-Your ability to pay rent on time and maintain properties will be vital to impress an agent.
+Typically, agents and landlords will seek proof of good rental history.
+Your capacity to pay rent promptly and keep the property in good condition will be crucial in impressing an agent.

 Q: Why must I provide so much information with my application / Renter Resume?
 Most landlords have insurance policies that protect their properties.
 To meet the requirements of these policies, you’ll need to provide documentation that confirms your identity, income, and ability to pay rent on time.
 This evidence shows that you’ll be a good tenant and helps ensure the protection of the property.